 Hora Sphuta and Ghati Sphuta

 Two further Sphutas worth naming, both of which appear in classical Jaimini practice, are the Hora Sphuta and the Ghati Sphuta.
 The Hora Sphuta is the longitude of the Hora Lagna, which advances at twice the rate of the regular Lagna and which is read as a quick rectification check inside the hour of birth.
-The Ghati Sphuta is the longitude of the Ghati Lagna, which advances at thirty times the rate of the regular Lagna and which is so sensitive to small time changes that it is rarely used as a primary test; it serves instead as the very last layer of confirmation, on candidates that have already passed every other check.
+The Ghati Sphuta is the longitude of the Ghati Lagna, which advances at about five times the rate of the regular Lagna.
+It is still sensitive enough to serve as a final confirmation layer, but it should not be confused with the far faster Pranapada.

 For a complete classical rectification, the practitioner computes all of these Sphutas for each candidate time, but the order of importance is roughly Pranapada first, Lagna Sphuta second, Bhrigu Bindu third, Hora Sphuta fourth, and Ghati Sphuta last.
 Many practical rectifications resolve at the second or third level and never need to invoke the Hora or Ghati Sphutas at all.